Last Updated On: January 13th, 2021

 How might these changes affect your test preparation plans?
 If you’re planning to test in 2021 or later, here are some steps to take:

 - Try out both the online and the paper test and decide which option you prefer.
 You can try the paper test by purchasing an ACT book, printing a test from Crack ACT, or taking a proctored diagnostic test at LA Tutors.
 You can try an online test for free at the official ACT Academy.
+Be sure to also check out ACT’s free Preparing for the ACT Test Taken Online Guide for state and district testing information.

 - Choose a test date that allows for one or more retakes before your applications are due and leave ample preparation time before that first test.